LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 From Above & Below

-SRGR interlude — how a skyline changed across four generations, read from one shop counter.
+SRGR interlude: the skyline changing across four generations, watched from one shop counter.

 Chapter 05 · The Long View